Insulin Resistance Guide — Part 2

 • Glucotoxicity (high glucose) can impair remaining beta-cell function further.

-How it shows up: people with residual function often need less insulin and experience less volatility.
+How it tends to show up: people with residual function often need less insulin and experience less volatility.
 As insulin resistance rises, the buffering effect of residual beta-cell function weakens, and glucagon regulation tends to worsen.

 Mechanism: one major driver is lipid accumulation inside muscle cells.
 When diacylglycerols (DAG) and ceramides build up, they disrupt insulin signalling and reduce GLUT4 translocation — meaning glucose uptake slows even when insulin is present.

 This is one reason high-fat meals can produce delayed glucose rises hours later.
-It’s worth revisiting the DAG diagram.
+The DAG mechanism diagram in the high-fat meals guide illustrates this pathway.

-Why it matters in T1D: injected insulin creates relatively high peripheral insulin exposure (muscle + fat), which can promote fat storage and gradually worsen muscle insulin signalling — especially when activity is low.
+Why it matters in T1D: injected insulin creates relatively high peripheral insulin exposure (muscle and fat), which can promote fat storage and gradually worsen muscle insulin signalling — especially when activity is low.

 • Higher meal insulin requirements over time.